jstiff/notes_from_learning/CS_Lectures/computation/DFA.md

   For an **'Intersection'** of the two sets....(like the 'and' clause in logic)...both machines running in parallel must end in an accept state.

+  DFA's can handle Union and Intersection of 2 seperate Regular languages by processesing a single string is parrallel.
+A single string can be accepted by the Automata either by 'or' or 'and' acceptence state results.
+What we cannot do in DFA's is to 'concatenate' 2 diff strings from diff Regualr languages.
+For that we need a **NFA**.

   - Variables, Numbers, URL's, email, phone number can be described by Reg Lang.

   People prefer RegExpressions, but computers prefer Finite Autotomota.
 So there are programs that convert between the two.